7 Best Nespresso Pods and Capsules (2022 Reviews)

 ||SEE ON AMAZON|

 Unlike single-serve Keurig brewers, which use plastic K-Cups, Nespresso’s aluminium espresso pods are fully recyclable.
 And the company goes out of its way to make recycling as easy as possible for the consumer (1).
 This year, Nespresso has also achieved B Corporation status, a rigorous certification that designates them a force for good in the business world (2).
+For this reason, Home Grounds chose Nespresso pods as the best pods for the environment in this list.

 As long as you recycle Nespresso capsules, you can feel good about buying and using these products – and enjoy their incredible convenience.
 So without further ado, here they are, the seven best Nespresso capsules in 2022.